UKHomeOffice/RefData/README.md

 The server will run as long as your terminal session is open.
 Closing it completely destroys services and data locally.
 Restart to get it back again.

-> Befause of the way [PostgREST caches schema](https://postgrest.org/en/v7.0.0/admin.html#schema-reloading), you need to run `docker-compose kill -s SIGUSR1 rest` after flyway has finished the job.
+> Befause of the way [PostgREST caches schema](https://postgrest.org/en/v7.0.0/admin.html#schema-reloading), you need to run `docker-compose kill -s SIGUSR1 rest` after flyway has finished the job and while docker compose is running.

+### Tip

+You can start the server in the background as `docker compose up -d` to free up current console.

+To check the current logs type `docker compose logs`.

+Then you can force refresh schema with `docker-compose kill -s SIGUSR1 rest`.

+To stop the server running in the background type `docker compose down`.

 ### Making Changes